1 portrait of Ramsay MacDonald

 2 3/8 in. x 1 1/2 in.
 (59 mm x 39 mm) image size

 Purchased with help from the Friends of the National Libraries and the Dame Helen Gardner Bequest, 2003

 - Lady Ottoline Morrell (1873-1938), Patron of the arts; half-sister of 6th Duke of Portland; wife of Philip Edward Morrell.
-Artist associated with 1700 portraits, Sitter associated with 595 portraits.
+Artist associated with 1709 portraits, Sitter associated with 596 portraits.

 Current affairsFollowing Germany's declaration of war on France and invasion of Belgium, Herbert Henry Asquith, the British Prime Minister, declares war on the German Empire on August 4, 1914.
 The popular belief that the conflict would be 'over by Christmas' was soon found to be a bitter underestimate of the scale of the war.

 Art and scienceThe fist issue of the periodical Blast is published by Wyndham Lewis, announcing the advent of Vorticism.
 This movement, named by Ezra Pound and taking in art and poetry, combined the vitality and dynamism of Italian Futurism with the geometric structure of Cubism.
 Vorticism was a direct challenge to the perceived quaint and domestic style of the Bloomsbury group and Roger Fry's Omega Workshop.

 InternationalOn June 28th 1914, Archduke Franz Ferdinand of Austria is assassinated in Sarajevo leading to Austria's declaration of war against Serbia and triggering the First World War.
 Germany declared war on Serbia's ally, Russia, and then marched on France via Belgium.
 Soon all of Europe and most of the world was embroiled in total war.

 Help us conserve a portrait of a female adventurer, poet and medical pioneer